bzeiss/hearcal/README.md

    - Treat the “Target + Delta” approach as experimental and validate by A/B testing and mix translation.
    - In some cases, applying the delta as a small, smoothed “preference / monitoring correction” on top of an existing headphone EQ may work better than using “Target + Delta” to derive a new measurement-based EQ.
    - If you want the delta to represent *mostly the listener residual*, first EQ the headphone close to the chosen target (e.g., with an oratory1990/AutoEQ profile), then run HearCal with that EQ active.

+   (see section above, "Methodologies for Applying Calibration Deltas" for a discussion)

    Safety / sanity check: If your delta (or resulting EQ) suggests large or narrow corrections (e.g., >6 dB in any band or very high-Q “spikes”), treat it as unreliable—retest on another day, smooth/average results, and limit EQ to a few broad bands (prefer ≤3–6 dB total adjustment).